juangm/go-exercise/go-htmlParser/README.md

 ## Work To Do

-- [ ] Use the `x/net/html` package.
+- [x] Use the `x/net/html` package.
-- [ ] Create first POC before focusing on edge-cases.
+- [x] Create first POC before focusing on edge-cases.
-- [ ] Return a data structure that includes `href` and `text` inside of the link.
+- [x] Return a data structure that includes `href` and `text` inside of the link.
+- [x] Ignore nested links.
-- [ ] Run with HTML examples provided and validate.
+- [x] Run with HTML examples provided and validate.
-- [ ] Implement some tests with testing package in go.

 ## Bonus points

+- [x] Implement some tests with testing package in go.
 - [ ] Improve your tests and edge-case coverage